So You Wanna Go Back to Egypt: Not for Sale

+The original 1979 promotional flyer included the text:

 At some point, after Green's death, this album was offered for sale mainly through the Last Days Ministries web site.

 Making of the album

 The album was made over a span of several months between 1979 and 1980, produced by Bill Maxwell and Keith Green.
 String arrangements were by Ralph Carmichael.
 There were many others who contributed their talents and ministries to the record, among whom are: Hadley Hockensmith, Matthew Ward (from 2nd Chapter of Acts), Kelly Willard, and Bob Dylan who was a close friend of Green's - contributing his harmonica to the track "Pledge My Head to Heaven".
 Guitarist Kelly Perkins also assisted in playing lead for some of Green's music, including the title song.